Gerakas/To-Do-List/README.md

 ##SITE GOALS

--	The website is simple in design, allowing users to be able to navigate it with ease.
+1. The website is *simple* in design, allowing users to be able to navigate it with ease.
 Users can:
--- Understand the layout effectively and with ease.
+ - Understand the layout effectively and with ease.
--- Start creating their own lists quickly without having to spend a long time learning the UI.
+ - Start creating their own lists quickly without having to spend a long time learning the UI.

--	The website can be personalised, providing a unique experience for each user.
-Users can: o	Edit the theme/ colours of the website to fit their liking. o	Change the name displayed on the welcoming text to their own preference.
+2. The website can be *personalised*, providing a unique experience for each user.
+Users can:
+ -	Edit the theme/ colours of the website to fit their liking.
+ -	Change the name displayed on the welcoming text to their own preference.

--	The website uses Bootstrap to provide responsive design that adapts to the user's screen resolution.
-Users can: o	Visit the site via mobile, tablet or desktop devices without impacting the overall visual experience.
+3. The website uses *Bootstrap* to provide responsive design that adapts to the user's screen resolution.
+Users can:
+ -	Visit the site via mobile, tablet or desktop devices without impacting the overall visual experience.
--	As the website develops it is anticipated that:
+4. As the website develops it is anticipated that:
--	Search bar will be implemented to allow the user to be able to search through their list using their list titles.
+5.	*Search bar* will be implemented to allow the user to be able to search through their list using their list titles.
--	More side-bar actions will be added to populate the side-bar and allow users to navigate lists according to certain traits, such as: o	Completed Lists o	Deleted Lists
+6. More side-bar *actions* will be added to populate the side-bar and allow users to navigate lists according to certain traits, such as:
+ -	Completed Lists
+ -	Deleted Lists
--	Additions to current the themes for more variety and potentially even texture by implementing patterns alongside block-colours.
+7. Additions to current the *themes* for more variety and potentially even texture by implementing patterns alongside block-colours.

-UX
+##UX

 I decided early on that I would like to make the experience of each user more personalised than just their own lists.
 This was accomplished by giving them a choice of being able to edit the theme of the website, and therefore the overall feel, by picking from a number of pre-defined palettes.
-These palettes were picked using Coolors (https://coolors.co/), which allowed me to generate a variety of different colour schemes that blend in well with one another.
+These palettes were picked using [Coolors](https://coolors.co/), which allowed me to generate a variety of different colour schemes that blend in well with one another.
 To further the personalised experience, I was trying to achieve.
-I decided to add a welcoming text to the top right-hand side of the page, which reads “Welcome, User!”.
-The user then has the choice of changing part of this text (“User”) to their own username or whatever other text they wish to change it to.
+I decided to add a welcoming text to the top right-hand side of the page, which reads *“Welcome, User!”*.
+The user then has the choice of changing part of this text (“*User*”) to their own username or whatever other text they wish to change it to.

 The logo itself is just a simple h1 header with the “Pacifico” font-style applied to it.
 A very simple approach which binds well with the overall minimalistic style of the website and adopts the colours scheme of whatever theme currently in use.

 The links and buttons utilise certain effects when hovered over or when clicked on.
 These effects are:
 -	Change in background-colour when hovering over or clicking the element (side-bar actions, edit-list actions, edit-profile actions)
 -	Font-size scale when hovering over element (edit-list icon, theme icon)
--	Fade-out and Fade-in (task actions; check and delete icons, side-bar toggle button) USER STORIES
+-	Fade-out and Fade-in (task actions; check and delete icons, side-bar toggle button)

+##USER STORIES

 This website is for users wanting to create quick and simple To-Do lists on the web.

-As a user:
+####As a user:
 -	I want to create a new list.
 -	I want to rename or completely delete the newly created list.
 -	I want to add a task to the list.